 A key deliverable of PART is to promote education, awareness and a deeper understanding of race, culture and ethnicity across campus.
-Members of PART have carefully curated a list of 12 books that it recommends for this purpose (see appendix).
+Members of PART have carefully curated a list of 12 books, available that it recommends for this purpose (see appendix).
 From July 2021 to June 2022, we will guide you on the complexities of several relevant and important subjects such as white fragility, anti-Black and anti-Indigenous racism in Canada, the Indian Act, and the equity myth.

 Led by various members of our campus community, a book will be selected from this list each month for a group review and discussion, until most or all the books have been reviewed.
-Available to a maximum of 30 participants, students, faculty and staff are welcome to join each session on a first-come, first-served basis.

 If you would like to receive notifications for future sessions, please sign up here.

 In his 2015 cover story for Toronto Life magazine, Desmond Cole exposed the racist actions of the Toronto police force, detailing the dozens of times he had been stopped and interrogated under the controversial practice of carding.
 The story quickly came to national prominence, shaking the country to its core and catapulting its author into the public sphere.

 Both Cole’s activism and journalism find vibrant expression in his first book, The Skin We’re In.
 Puncturing the bubble of Canadian smugness and naive assumptions of a post-racial nation, Cole chronicles just one year—2017—in the struggle against racism in this country.
 It was a year that saw calls for tighter borders when Black refugees braved frigid temperatures to cross into Manitoba from the States, Indigenous land and water protectors resisting the celebration of Canada’s 150th birthday, police across the country rallying around an officer accused of murder, and more.
 The year also witnessed the profound personal and professional ramifications of Desmond Cole’s unwavering determination to combat injustice.